Prostate Cancer is a difficult disease, and the choices facing a man who is diagnosed are complex – perhaps more complex than any other major cancer

 The prostate is a gland that sits underneath the bladder and surrounds the urethra, which is the tube that carries urine (wee) out of the body.
 Its main job is to help create semen, the fluid that carries sperm.

 It is normally the size and shape of a walnut grows bigger as you get older.
 Having an enlarged prostate can be one of the most common prostate problems seen in men over 50, however for most men it is not cancerous.
 The most common prostate problems are an enlarged prostate, prostatitis and prostate cancer.
-If you have any concerns regarding your prostate, you should contact your GP or other Healthcare professional for advice or call our helpline to speak with one of our Prostate Cancer volunteers.
+If you have any concerns regarding your prostate, you should contact your GP or other Healthcare professional for advice.

 Men, Trans Women*, non-binary people who were assigned male at birth**, some intersex people*** have a prostate.

 * A trans woman is someone who was assigned male at birth but identifies as a woman.
 Trans women can develop prostate problems, even if they have taken hormones.
 The prostate is not removed during genital reconstructive surgery.

 ** A non-binary person may not identify as a man or a woman.